Governor and First Lady Northam test positive for COVID-19

-RICHMOND—On Sept.
-23, Governor Ralph Northam and First Lady Pamela Northam were notified that a member of the governor’s official residence staff, who works closely within the couple’s living quarters, had developed symptoms and subsequently tested positive for COVID-19.
+Governor Ralph Northam and First Lady Pamela Northam were notified Sept.
+23 that a member of the governor’s official residence staff, who works closely within the couple’s living quarters, had developed symptoms and subsequently tested positive for COVID-19.

 “As I’ve been reminding Virginians throughout this crisis, COVID-19 is very real and very contagious,” said the governor.
 “The safety and health of our staff and close contacts is of utmost importance to Pam and me, and we are working closely with the Department of Health to ensure that everyone is well taken care of.
 We are grateful for your thoughts and support, but the best thing you can do for us—and most importantly, for your fellow Virginians—is to take this seriously.”

 The governor and first lady are working closely with VDH and the Richmond Heath Department to trace their close contacts.
-The Executive Mansion and Patrick Henry office building will be closed for deep cleaning this morning.
-The work of the governor’s office continues remotely and uninterrupted.
+The executive mansion and Patrick Henry office building were closed for deep cleaning Sept.
+25. The work of the governor’s office continues remotely and uninterrupted.

 (0) comments